simmorsal/ViewDrag/README.md

 ## Donations

-If you liked what you saw, and want to see more, consider buying me a cup of coffee, so I can convert it into code :grin:
+If you liked what you saw and want to see more, consider buying me a cup of coffee so I can convert it into code :grin:

 > My bitcoin address: 15NkTxJMdZinU2rUnENfjt62uHtxXCcpEU